ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-model.md

 ---
 name: Add a new dbt model
-description: Request the addition of a new model to the dbt DAG.
+about: Request the addition of a new model to the dbt DAG.
 title: Add a new dbt model
+labels: ''
+assignees: ''
 ---

 _(Replace or delete anything in parentheses with your own issue content.)_